home

 Holian, Timothy J. Over the Barrel: The Brewing History and Beer Culture of Cincinnati.
 Volume 2.
 Prohibition-2001.
 (Sudhaus, 2001)

-Hudepohl brewing Company.
-Wikipedia
+Hudepohl Brewing Company.
+Wikipedia (accessed March 2010)

 "Hudepohl Sets the Pace with new Low-Alcohol Beer" AP (January 1, 1984)